 Our morning looks a little more like this: Without fail, the whole family is up with the sun, if not before.
 I’ve somehow forgotten to program the coffee maker (and dump out yesterday’s grounds), and the first Christmas Day breakfast is a banana or a bowl of cold cereal until I can get it together to make something else.

 This year I’ve vowed to treat the family — and myself — to a tastier, more relaxed breakfast.
 Doesn’t Overnight Eggnog French Toast, Cheesy Bacon Potato Bake, or Blueberry Sour Cream Coffee Cake with Lemon Drizzle sound better than cereal?
-All of these recipes can be prepped the day before or on Christmas Eve, so Christmas morning is spent hanging out by the Christmas tree opening gifts and relaxing by the fire.
+All of these make-ahead Christmas morning breakfast recipes can be prepped the day before or on Christmas Eve, so Christmas morning is spent hanging out by the Christmas tree opening gifts and relaxing by the fire.
 That’s my kind of Christmas morning, and it can be yours too.
 Just don’t forget to program the coffee maker.

 Jump ahead to: